 |Customer Support||24/5 customer support by email, live chat and phone|

-XTB offers customers dedicated 24/5 customer support by email, live chat and phone.
-XTB traders can view the website in multiple languages and contact the firm 24/5 in several languages through local phone numbers for its regional offices.
+XTB offers customers dedicated 24/5 customer support by email, live chat, and phone.
+Traders can view the website in multiple languages and contact the firm 24/5 in several languages through local phone numbers for its regional offices.

 Where Does XTB Operate?

-XTB has focused on growing its business in 12 key countries, including Poland, Spain, the Czech Republic, Turkey, Portugal, France and Germany.
+XTB has focused on growing its business in key Central and Eastern European countries, including Hungary, Italy, Romania, Slovakia, Cyprus, Poland, Spain, the Czech Republic, Turkey, Portugal, France, and Germany.